9th8/up-to-date-real-world-haskell/0-why-haskell.md

 practice.

-Harking back to our own days of getting started with Haskell, the good news is that the fun begins early: it\'s simply an entertaining challenge to dig into a new language, in which so many commonplace ideas are different or missing, and to figure out how to write simple programs.
+Harking back to our own days of getting started with Haskell, the good news is that the fun begins early: it's simply an entertaining challenge to dig into a new language, in which so many commonplace ideas are different or missing, and to figure out how to write simple programs.

 For us, the initial pleasure lasted as our experience grew and our understanding deepened.
-In other languages, it\'s difficult to see any connection between science and the nuts-and-bolts of programming.
+In other languages, it's difficult to see any connection between science and the nuts-and-bolts of programming.
 In Haskell, we have imported some ideas from abstract mathematics and put them to work.
 Even better, we find that not only are these ideas easy to pick up, they have a practical payoff in helping us to write more compact, reusable code.

-Furthermore, we won\'t be putting any \"brick walls\" in your way: there are no especially difficult or gruesome techniques in this book that you must master in order to be able to program effectively.
+Furthermore, we won't be putting any "brick walls" in your way: there are no especially difficult or gruesome techniques in this book that you must master in order to be able to program effectively.